DSBench: A Comprehensive Benchmark for Evaluating External and In-Cabin Risks: DSBench: A Comprehensive Benchmark Focusing on Driving Safety

 The key limitation of existing benchmarks is their siloed design, which separates the assessment of external environmental risks from in‑cabin behavioral risks.
 To bridge this gap, \textbf{DSBench} unifies both facets by integrating more than ten heterogeneous public datasets, including MAPLM~\cite{cao2024maplm}, Bench2Drive~\cite{jia2024bench2drive}, AIDE~\cite{yang2023aide}, DrivFace~\cite{pescaru2024driving}, CODA~\cite{plummer2006coda}, PIE~\cite{voas1992pie}, nuScenes~\cite{caesar2020nuscenes}, LingoQA~\cite{marcu2024lingoqa}, JAAD~\cite{kotseruba2016joint}, BDD-X~\cite{kim2018textual}, and ONCE~\cite{mao2021one}.
 This multi-source integration spans diverse regions, sensor suites, and operating conditions, enabling holistic safety evaluation while enhancing generalizability and representativeness.

-To emphasize safety assessment, we conduct an initial screening of raw samples, prioritizing segments that contain potential safety conflicts or violation risks while down-weighting long stretches of steady driving.
-External scenes focus on factors related to road interactions and regulatory constraints, including intersections, crosswalks, traffic signals, lane marking changes, static or dynamic obstacles, and adverse weather.
-In-cabin scenes, on the other hand, address driver state and behavior, such as fatigue, distraction, emotional fluctuations, and improper operations, ensuring comprehensive coverage of safety-critical scenarios.
-DSBench’s 3,000 carefully curated scenarios cover a wide spectrum of driving-safety issues, delivering comprehensive yet lightweight evaluation that supports rapid assessment of model safety capabilities.
-An overview and comparison with mainstream autonomous driving benchmarks are provided in Table ~\ref{tab:benchmark_comparison}.
+To emphasize safety assessment, we first perform an initial screening of raw samples, prioritizing segments that involve potential safety conflicts or violation risks while down-weighting long periods of routine driving.
+For out-cabin scenes, we focus on factors associated with road interactions and traffic regulations, including intersections, crosswalks, traffic signals, lane marking changes, static and dynamic obstacles, and adverse weather conditions.
+For in-cabin scenes, we consider driver states and behaviors such as fatigue, distraction, emotional fluctuations, and improper operations, thereby ensuring comprehensive coverage of safety-critical scenarios.
+The 3K carefully curated scenarios in DSBench span a broad range of driving-safety issues, providing a comprehensive yet lightweight benchmark for rapid evaluation of model safety capabilities.
+An overview of DSBench and its comparison with mainstream driving benchmarks are presented in Table~\ref{tab:benchmark_comparison}.